 Prostitution charges are serious and can lead to harsh criminal penalties.
 Get the representation you need to fight your criminal charges today.
 Contact The Law Office of Elliott Kanter to schedule a free consultation.

 Remember the movie “Pretty Woman” starring Julia Roberts?
 It painted an almost rosy picture of prostitution.
 But in fact, it’s a crime with some heavy consequences.
-You need experienced San Diego prostitution attorney Elliott N. Kanter on your side to protect your legal rights.
+You need experienced San Diego prostitution attorney Elliott Kanter on your side to protect your legal rights.
 Don’t delay.
-Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.
+Call The Law Office of Elliott Kanter for a no-cost, no-obligation consultation.

 California Penal Code 653.22 states: It is unlawful for any person to loiter in any public place with the intent to commit prostitution.
 Three significant terms help to define the code which prohibits prostitution in California:

 Prostitution is the act of performing a sexual or lewd act in exchange for money or other compensation.
 To be convicted of prostitution, you do not have to be caught in the actual act of sexual intercourse.
 The use of undercover law enforcement officers, video, and informants creates the likelihood that the opposition will make mistakes.
 Several situations apply, including:

 The stakes for prostitution are high.
 Often, prostitution is a misdemeanor offense.
 But, the crime of prostitution does have serious consequences even though it is usually not a felony.
 A conviction for this charge means you will face various penalties, including jail time, fines, probation, and HIV testing.
 You are not required to register as a sex offender if you are convicted of prostitution, although a judge could include this as part of your punishment.
 When registration is required, sex offenders face even more challenges in their road ahead as anyone can search for their information and see what crimes they were convicted of.